sungheeyun/sungheeyun.github.io/resource/restricted/2025-08-19-KST bio medical industry revolution.markdown

 # The Durable Truth That Changes Everything

-When Jeff Bezos spoke about "durable truths" at [Amazon](https://www.aboutamazon.com/about-us)—those fundamental insights that remain constant regardless of technological change—he identified principles that would never shift: *customers will always want lower prices, faster delivery, and greater selection*.
+When Jeff Bezos spoke about "durable truths" at [Amazon](https://www.aboutamazon.com/about-us)—those fundamental insights that remain constant regardless of technological change—he identified principles that would never shift: <span class="emph">customers will always want lower prices, faster delivery, and greater selection</span>.
 These insights became the bedrock upon which Amazon built its empire, providing strategic clarity that transcended temporary market fluctuations and technological disruptions.

 Standing in the halls of [Institut Pasteur Korea](https://www.ip-korea.org/) [this summer](/#ai-seminar-pasteur-jul-2025), delivering seminars on AI's intersection with biotechnology, I found myself contemplating what the equivalent durable truths might be for the bio &amp; medical industry.
 The answer struck me with profound clarity as I considered our species' most remarkable—and most recent—evolutionary development.